Jesse Rowell

 Image of book cover with title "22 Ideas About the Future."

-Jesse Rowell's The Valens Program featured in anthology; a "collection of provocations."
+Featured in the anthology, a "collection of provocations."

 Cybersalon - Publisher